-Federal visual assessment methodologies are established by the Federal Highway Administration's (FHWA) publication entitled Visual Impact Assessment for Highway Projects (FHWA, 1981, Updated 2015).
+Federal visual assessment methodologies are established by the Federal Highway Administration's (FHWA) publication entitled Visual Impact Assessment for Highway Projects (FHWA, 1981).
+The publication was updated in 2015, however this version has not been adopted by Caltrans for CEQA analysis, so the 1981 methodology still applies within State highways.
 This methodology divides the views into landscape or character units that have distinct, but not necessarily homogenous, visual character.
 Typical views, called key viewpoints, are selected for each unit to represent the views to/from the project.
 The view of the motorist is also considered as a separate character unit.
 Existing visual quality from the viewpoints is judged by three criteria: vividness, intactness, and unity.

-This methodology is outlined in Caltrans SER, Chapter 27 and is used on state facilities to capture changes to the visual environment.
+This methodology is outlined in Caltrans SER, Volume 1, Chapter 27 and is used on state facilities to capture changes to the visual environment.